 My first daughter was six months old when I began studying for an MA in Creative Writing.
 I wrote in snatches when she slept – which wasn’t often – and I was often exhausted.
-Towards the end of the second term, I was pregnant again.
-I was allowed an intermission and also planned to find a babysitter for our older daughter for when the intermission was over.
-But long before either of those happened, our second daughter was born three months prematurely.
+Before the first year was out, I was pregnant again and although I arranged an intermission and planned to find a babysitter for when the intermission was over, these plans went totally awry when our second daughter was born three months prematurely.

 A Health Visitor came to see me to determine whether or not I had post-natal depression.
 She read a list of statements and asked me to agree or disagree.
-I don’t remember them all, but they were along these lines: I feel anxious and scared for no good reason.
+The statements were along these lines: I feel anxious and scared for no good reason.

 Yes, I was anxious and scared most of the time, but with a baby in intensive care, I felt I had good reason.
 Likewise, when she asked if I blamed myself unnecessarily when things went wrong, I figured there was nothing unnecessary about the blame.
 I’d messed up, hadn’t carried my baby even close to term and so that I could visit our baby, our toddler went into nursery with no settling-in period.